niemopen/niem-naming-design-rules/ndr6src.md

 ## 4.14 CodeListBinding

 An instance of the CodeListBinding class establishes a relationship between a Restriction object and a code list specification.
-The detailed meaning of the object properties is provided in [ref code list specification]().
+The detailed meaning of the object properties is provided in [[Code Lists]](#ref).

 | Name                  | Definition | Card | Ord | Range |
 | --------------------- | ---------- | :--: | :-: | ----- |